Sharing personal data

 - Explicit consent is given from the data subject – but this is not an option where the College is exercising public functions

 - It is necessary for the performance of a contract – but this is not an option where the College is exercising its public functions or has simply chosen to structure its activities in that manner

-If data will only be in transit through a non-EEA country and therefore not accessible outside the EEA, this doesn’t count as a transfer outside the EEA.
+If personal data will only be in transit through a non-EEA / UK country and therefore not accessible outside the UK this does not count as a transfer outside the UK

-You should always consider whether the transfer is necessary.
-If you conclude that it is, please contact the Data Protection Officer or legal team for advice on how to arrange and document the transfer.
+You should always consider whether a transfer of personal data is necessary in the first place.
+If you conclude that it is, please contact the Data Protection Officer, the Deputy Data Protection Officer or the legal team for advice on how to arrange and document the transfer.